Friday, 27 February 2026

 Andreea Diaconescu writing in Ziare.com said only in 1940 when the USSR, Hungary and Bulgaria took parts of Romania was there a bigger drop in the population.

-That's not a good analogy as that drop took place in the course of one disastrous summer, not 36 years.
+That's not a good analogy as that drop took place in the course of one disastrous summer, not over 36 years.

 In 1990 alone there were 992,265 legal abortions in Romania: 3,158 abortions for every 1,000 live births.
 Only in 2010 did the figure dip below 500 per 1,000 for the first time.